Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 should tailor the vision to the PC.
 Here's a summary of the visions and their
 tests:

-**Bell of Torments**: The PC is being tormented in Hell by a past enemy that particularly vexed them in the past.
+**Bell of Torments**: The PC is being tormented in Hell by an enemy that particularly vexed them in the past.
 After a while they realize they are holding their favorite weapon, and can strike at their tormentor. _Test_: Attack roll vs. AC 28.